SharePoint/sp-dev-docs/docs/features/hub-site/create-hub-site-with-powershell.md

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

-If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site using Microsoft PowerShell.
+If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site using Windows PowerShell.
 In this example, learn how to create a SharePoint hub site, and associate another site with it.
 The scenario is that you are setting up sites for the Contoso marketing department.
 You will create a hub site that all other marketing sites are associated with.
 Then you will create a second site to associate with the hub site.
 You will also specify settings and permissions for the hub site.

 To work with this example in SharePoint online, we recommend using a developer tenant and not your production tenant.
 All of the steps use a fictional tenant named "Contoso" which you can replace with your own tenant name.

 ## Connect to SPO

-First you need to get connected to SharePoint online using PowerShell.
-All of the commands are in the context of using the [SharePoint PnP PowerShell Online module](https://www.microsoft.com/en-us/download/details.aspx?id=35588)
+First you need to get connected to SharePoint Online using Windows PowerShell.
+The command use both the [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) (-SPO) and [SharePoint PnP PowerShell Online module](https://www.powershellgallery.com/packages/SharePointPnPPowerShellOnline) (-PnP)

-1. Start PowerShell
+1. Start Windows PowerShell
 2. Run the [Connect-SPOService](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/connect-sposervice) cmdlet to connect to SharePoint online.
 Log in with your global admin credentials.

 ```PowerShell